Toddler in doorway of new affordable home.

 What Is Affordable Housing?

-We have not always held the same standards for affordable housing.
+The term “affordable housing” has a very specific definition and impact in the United States.
 In the past, the topic of affordable housing referred to low-income, subsidized or public housing.
 That’s since changed.

-Now, the dilemma of affordable housing affects every income level except the highest in the U.S. Essentially, this definition expanded to include any housing that allows homeowners to pay for their property on top of necessities, like health care or food.
+Now, the dilemma of affordable housing affects many different income levels in the U.S. Essentially, this definition expanded to include any housing that allows homeowners to pay for their property on top of necessities, like health care or food.

-Most HUD housing programs aim to help the lowest wage earners, though.
-That way, low-income individuals can achieve their dream of homeownership while giving them the chance to begin accumulating wealth.
+It’s important to note that most HUD housing programs still aim to help the country’s lowest wage earners.
+That way, low- and very low-income individuals can achieve their dream of homeownership while giving them the chance to begin building wealth.

 For An Individual Or Family

-The HUD defines housing affordability based on gross monthly income.
-This is the total amount the household brings in before deductions like taxes or expenses.
+HUD defines housing affordability based on gross monthly income.
+This is the total amount the household brings in before deductions, like taxes or expenses.
 So, according to HUD, affordable housing for an individual, including utilities, cannot exceed 30% of that gross income.

 For A Community